A. J. Sturzenegger

-Alfonzo John Sturzenegger (August 22, 1888 – April 8, 1949), sometimes also referred to as Jack Sturzenegger, was an American football and baseball player and coach.
-He played college football and baseball at the University of Nebraska.
-He later served as an assistant football coach at the University of Michigan (1920–1923), University of Southern California (1924), and UCLA (1925–1948).
+Alfonzo John "Sturzy" Sturzenegger (August 22, 1888 – April 8, 1949), sometimes also referred to as Jack Sturzenegger, was an American college football and college baseball player and coach.
+He played football and baseball at the University of Nebraska.
+Sturzenegger later served as an assistant football coach at the University of Michigan (1920–1923), University of Southern California (1924), and the University of California, Los Angeles (1925–1948).
 He was also the head coach of the UCLA Bruins baseball team from 1927 to 1931, in 1933, and again from 1943 to 1945.

 Early years

 He was born in South Bend, Nebraska, in 1888 and attended high school in Lincoln, Nebraska.
 He attended the University of Nebraska and played halfback and fullback for the 1908 and 1909 Nebraska Cornhuskers football teams.
 After graduating from Nebraska, Sturzenegger enrolled at Harvard Law School.
 He left Harvard to accept a coaching job at Rensselaer Polytechnic Institute in Troy, New York.

 During World War I, he served aboard the USS Neptune as an ensign in the United States Navy.
 After being discharged from the Navy in 1919, Sturzenegger returned to South Bend to manage his father's store.